Syncfusion AI Assistant

 NOTE

-In accordance with the latest security practices, the Syncfusion PDF Viewer control now recommends using wasm-unsafe in the Content Security Policy (CSP) settings to enhance the security of WebAssembly operations.
-This change ensures a safer execution environment while maintaining the necessary functionality.
-Make sure to update your CSP meta tags to reflect this change for optimal security compliance.
+In accordance with the latest security practices, the Syncfusion PDF Viewer control recommends using wasm-unsafe-eval in the Content Security Policy (CSP) settings to enable secure WebAssembly compilation.
+This directive allows WebAssembly to be compiled from JavaScript functions while maintaining a secure execution environment.
+Update your CSP meta tags to reflect this change for optimal security compliance.

 View sample in GitHub